SWI-Prolog/packages-mqi/mqi_overview.md

 ~~~
 ~~~
 # Python using the swiplserver library {#mqi-library}
-from swiplserver import PrologServer, PrologThread
+from swiplserver import PrologMQI, PrologThread

-with PrologServer(4242, "debugnow") as server:
+with PrologMQI(4242, "debugnow") as mqi:
-    with server.create_thread() as prolog_thread:
+    with mqi.create_thread() as prolog_thread:
         # Your code to be debugged here
 ~~~